 If you’re an EB-5 investor who’s keeping an eye on your case inquiry date so you can be ready to submit your status inquiry, then you’ve likely come away confused by erratic movements – both ahead and back – in the date.

-So when the overall petition processing time range shifts, you may see what seems like a sudden and significant jump in your inquiry date.
+So when the overall petition processing time range shifts, you may see what seems like a sudden and significant jump in your individual inquiry date.

-Additional Discrepancies with Estimated Processing Time Ranges
+Additional Challenges with Estimated Processing Time Ranges

 For all of these reasons, discrepancies are bound to surface.
-Besides the varying metrics, also be aware that…
+Besides the varying metrics, also be aware that:

 - The estimated processing time range indicates the median average processing time, not the mean.

 - When petitions are processed in an unusually quick or slow manner, it automatically skews the data even further – and sometimes in a significant way.

 Figures for FY2019 Q1 Support The Non-Linear Movement of Processing